-Join Ryan Kittleson for an in-depth discussion in this video Working on the lower eyelids, part of Sculpting Portraits in ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video Working on the lower eyelids, part of ZBrush: Sculpting Portraits.

 - Now that we have eyeballs,…it's going to be easier to create…eyelids that conform to the right shape.…eyelids can be tricky because we're so…used to looking at eyes on people's faces,…that any little flaw sticks out.…In this video, I'll show you…the most important things to look out for.…However, you might want to supplement this…with some of your own…anatomical study and research.…The first thing I want to do…is hollow out a little bit more…of a cavity around the eyeball.…Looks like part of the face…is still kind of sticking inside the eyeball.…So let's zoom in here and I want…to get my clay brush, B, C, L…and let's just hollow this out a little bit.…